rossmann-engineering/EasyModbusTCP.NET/EasySecureModbus_Demo/README.md

 openssl pkcs12 -export -out ca.p12 -inkey ca.key -in ca.crt
 ```

-Now you have to generate a Certificate Revocation List (CRL) to be used with the CA. First we perform the configuaraion:
+Now you have to generate a Certificate Revocation List (CRL) to be used with the CA. First we perform the configuaration:

 ```
 openssl ca -config ca.conf -gencrl -keyfile ca.key -cert ca.crt -out root.crl.pem